 Winner: 2013’s Blog of the Year

 You’re sitting there trying to figure out which road to take.
 Are you this, or are you that?
 Should you be in school or at a job?
 And what job?
 Working for who?
 And who should you be in a relationship with?
 Or should you be in a relationship at all?
 Should you choose this city or that one?
 This car or that one?
 Should you have skipped this party to be at that other one?
 Should you have said this or that?
-Blah blah blah goes your head.
+Blah blah blah goes our heads.

 Someone once took an egg from an eagle’s nest and placed it under a barnyard hen.
 A chicken sat on the egg and eventually it hatched.
-All his life the little eagle grew up with chickens, and he did as the chickens around him did.
-He walked around pecking at the ground for worms and insects, clucking and cackling, and like them he occasionally fluttered his wings for a short hop through the air.
+All his life, the little eagle grew up with chickens, and he did as the chickens around him did.
+He walked around, pecking at the ground for worms and insects, clucking and cackling.
+And like them he occasionally fluttered his wings for a short hop through the air.

 The other chicken looked up to see the eagle floating majestically, high above them.
 “That is the eagle.
-He is the king of the sky.
+He is the King of the Sky.
 He has the freedom to fly wherever he chooses.”

-Yes, that would be nice,” replied the chicken.
+“Yes, that would be nice,” replied the other chicken.
 “But the eagle belongs to the sky.
-And we are chickens, and chickens belong on the ground.”
+And we are chickens.
+And chickens belong on the ground.”

-We must stop using the weight of your own judgmental thinking to hold your spirit down.
-Instead, use the wings of your imagination to lift you to heights you previously did not know belonged to you.
-You’ll not only have a much greater perspective, but your freedom will be an inspiration to all of the other chickens.
+We must stop using the weight of our own judgmental thinking to hold our spirit down.
+Instead, we should use that energy to empower the wings of our imagination to lift us to heights we previously did not know belonged to us.
+We’ll not only have a much greater perspective that way, but our freedom will be an inspiration to all of the other chickens still on the ground.